eric-unc/llm-runtime-prediction/README.md

 * `pearson-alpaca.py`: get the Pearson coefficient for that data, mentioned in the text.
 * `predict-alpaca.py`: use off-the-shelf models to predict output token lengths of various prompts.
 Results are saved to `output/alpaca-pred.db`.
 * `plot-alpaca-predictions.py`: plot those prediction accuracies; figure 4/5 in the paper, plus some extra plots.
 * `fine_tune_lora.py`: fine-tune LLama 3.2 using the data in `output/alpaca.db` to make it help predict those output token counts.
 The model is saved to a new `lora-out` directory.
+You will probably need to set the `HF_TOKEN` environmental variable to use Hugging Face stuff (like by running `export HF_TOKEN=...`).
 * `make_gguf.sh`: produces an `output/ft.gguf` from the `lora-out`.
 * `make_ollama.sh`: make that `ft.gguf` file available to ollama under the name `llama32-ft`.
 So, at this point you can simply do `ollama run llama32-ft` to access the fine-tuned model.
 * `bench-alpaca2.py`: bench Llama 3.3 on the next 500 elements, adding to `output.db`.
 Since we use this for validation, you should do this after running `fine_tune_lora.py` if you're trying to reproduce the project.